DGHP/api/readme.md

 # DGHP api
 Written in Python 3 with MongoDB, both of which need to be installed if they are not already.
+The default Ubuntu Python installation needs some updating.
+For instance, you may need to install pip3.

 ## Local deployment